celtx/selenium-testing-hcs-grid/README.md

 ## Advantages

-* Dramatically decreased execution tests for entire test suite, **10X decreased duration**.
+* Dramatically decreased execution tests for the entire test suite, **10X decreased duration**.
 * Much improved test result repeatability and reliability due to fully independent test execution environment for each test
 * Parameterized tests are "expanded" at runtime so that each parameter gets its own